 The other core master’s courses in journalism taken in senior year (JOUR 502 and 503) would be listed as Open Electives for the BA in Peace, Justice, and Conflict Studies as part of the credit hours for the bachelors degree, but all three JOUR courses will also count as fulfilling these requirements for the master’s in Journalism degree.

-In cases where a student is moving into a five-year (or combined) program in an area outside of his or her undergraduate major, the student begins the program with JOUR 518 The Writing and Reporting Practicum.
+In cases where a student is moving into a combined program in an area outside of his or her undergraduate major, the student begins the program with JOUR 518 The Writing and Reporting Practicum.
 That course gives the student a foundation in the mechanics and core values of newsgathering.
 The course is counted as one of 12 courses needed to complete the degree.

 Students are not permitted to take more than three graduate courses during their senior year.
 Students who drop out of the program will only have their courses counted as satisfying their undergraduate degree in Peace, Justice & Conflict Studies.

 The graduate degree in journalism is granted when the student completes nine additional courses in the program.
 Advising support for students is available through College of Communication advisors.

 The undergraduate degree in Peace, Justice & Conflict Studies is granted when the student completes the credits necessary for the undergraduate degree.